willbprog127/spiritvnc-fltk-no-libssh2/README.md

-__SpiritVNC - FLTK__
+# SpiritVNC - FLTK
 SpiritVNC - FLTK is an FLTK-based multi-view VNC client for most Linux distros, macOS, FreeBSD and OpenIndiana.
 SpiritVNC features VNC-through-SSH, reverse (listening) VNC connections and timed scanning of connected viewers.
 SpiritVNC - FLTK may run on other Unix-like systems using X11, as well.

+## Project health NOTE: Please see https://github.com/willbprog127/spiritvnc-fltk-no-libssh2/issues/1

-__Now working on OpenIndiana again!__ :smile:
+Now working on OpenIndiana again! :smile:

-__A note about NOT using libssh2__ - Because of recent issues with libssh2, I was forced to develop this non-libssh2 version of SpiritVNC - FLTK.
+#### A note about NOT using libssh2
+Because of recent issues with libssh2, I was forced to develop this non-libssh2 version of SpiritVNC - FLTK.
 This version uses the system's built-in or readily-installed SSH client.
 Most Linux distros, recent macOS releases and BSDs have the `ssh` command ready for use.
 If not, it usually can be installed easily enough.
 You can even install a SSH client on Windows 10 and higher.

 Using the system's SSH client with SpiritVNC is NOT an elegant solution, and you may encounter some freezes while connections are closed in the background.
 I keep working and experimenting, and eventually I'll find some better way to do this.
 Any suggestions are welcome! 👍

+#### Windows version?
-__Windows version?__ - While testing Windows 11 recently, I *have* been able to get SpiritVNC-FLTK working on it, although easy inclusion and static compiling of dependencies has been a challenge.
+While testing Windows 11 recently, I *have* been able to get SpiritVNC-FLTK working on it, although easy inclusion and static compiling of dependencies has been a challenge.
 I will continue to work on this as time allows.

 2016-2022 Will Brokenbourgh
 https://www.pismotek.com/brainout/